The Best Pumpkin Patch in Every State

 New York: Barton Orchards Farm and Bakery in Poughquag

 A pumpkin patch with its very own taproom!
 ‘Nuff said.
 But let us tell you a little more: With a midway full of games, multiple stages for live bands, craft beers, and hard ciders (oh, and farm animals for the kiddos), this spot was voted the liveliest orchard in New York.
-Don’t miss these other fall activities you should try this season.
+Picking pumpkins is just one of the fall activities you should try this season.

 North Carolina: DJ’s Berry Patch in Raleigh